Freeman999/sunntig/README.md

 Created for ISO keyboards

-After each . and , a space is placed.

-Layout best used with with angle mod (fingers placed like showed above).
+Layout best used with with angle mod (fingers placed as pictured above).

 Originally reated by OXEY (https://github.com/O-X-E-Y) and his great tools.
 Original version:
 ```